Annaj356/coreJava2/README.md

-This is a basic core java project
+This is a basic core java project.
 Created On: 09-12-2024